MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-supported-workloads.md

 ms.collection: M365-identity-device-management
 ---

-# List of platforms and policies supported by filters in Microsoft Endpoint Manager
+# List of platforms, policies, and app types supported by filters in Microsoft Endpoint Manager

-When you create an app policy, compliance policy, or configuration profile, you assign the policy to users or devices.
+When you create an app, compliance policy, or configuration profile, you assign the policy to groups (users or devices).
 When you assign the policy, you can also use filters.
 For example, you can assign policies to Windows 10 devices running a specific OS version.
 For more information, see [Use filters when assigning your apps, policies, and profiles](filters.md).

 Filters support some of the different workloads available in Microsoft Intune.
 This article lists the app types, compliance policies, and device configuration profiles that support filters.
 It also lists the workloads that aren't supported.